 WHAT IF MY PETAL’S DON’T SEEM TO BE THE RIGHT SIZE?

-In most cases, (if you are using my templates), the flower petals should load okay, but sometimes the software will read the files differently than the designers save them – this has to do with how each program reads the number of pixels in one inch.
+Sometimes the software will read the files differently than the designers save them – this has to do with how each program reads the number of pixels in one inch.

 While I cannot speak for other designs, if you ever need to resize petals with my templates, then look in the video description below the Youtube video for each of my flowers!
 I have a select few templates that come with a universal PDF tutorial – if you feel you need the measurements, then just contact me!